 The U.S. Department of Housing and Urban Development (HUD) established defines the median family income for the Orlando-Kissimmee-Sanford Metropolitan Statistical Area (MSA) as \$80,100 (HUD FY 2022 Income Limits, Median Family Income).
-CSCF has evaluated the income threshold outlined the United Way ALICE Florida Report and the U.S. Department of Housing and Urban Development (HUD) to define the local criteria for "self-sufficiency".
-CSCF is establishing a self-sufficiency threshold to serve business clients and employed workers of \$58,000 annually, which aligns with HUD, is higher than ALICE thresholds, and allows the organization to upskill middle career employees that may give way to more middle-skilled opportunities that support CSCF's niche customer.
-CSCF defines "self-sufficiency" for unemployed workers at annualized family earnings of 250 percent of the Lower Living Standard Income Level (LLSIL) based on family size.
+CSCF is establishing a self-sufficiency threshold to serve business clients and career seeker customers of \$58,000, which aligns with HUD, is higher than ALICE thresholds, and allows the organization to upskill middle career employees that may give way to more middle-skilled opportunities that support CSCF's niche customer.
 This local self-sufficiency level represents what is takes to have basic stability in our area with housing, food, clothing, transportation, and basic healthcare.
 See Attachment L - Local Priority of Funds Policy.

-- b) Dislocated Workers There is no income threshold or limit that the individual or family must meet in order to receive services as a dislocated worker.
-Dislocated Workers who have become employed in "maintenance income" jobs (a job with a lower rate of pay that the job of dislocation) may receive training services if deemed necessary. - (6) Supportive Services and Needs-Related Payments: Describe the types of supportive services offered in the local area to include any applicable limits and levels.
-The supportive services offered by the LWDB in the local area must align with the supportive services outlined in CareerSource Florida Administrative Policy 109 Supportive Services and Needs-Related Payments.
+(6) Supportive Services and Needs-Related Payments: Describe the types of supportive services offered in the local area to include any applicable limits and levels.
+The supportive services offered by the LWDB in the local area must align with the supportive services outlined in CareerSource Florida Administrative Policy 109 - Supportive Services and Needs-Related Payments.